 In October 2021, we announced positive results of a mechanistic study of TTP399 in patients with T1D.
 The study demonstrated that patients with T1D taking TTP399 experienced no increase in ketone levels relative to placebo during a period of acute insulin withdrawal, indicating no increased risk of ketoacidosis.
 Consistent with previous clinical studies, improved fasting plasma glucose levels and fewer hypoglycemic events were observed in the TTP399 treated group during the week of treatment prior to the insulin withdrawal test.
-The U.S. Food and Drug Administration ("FDA") has declined to approve SGLT2 inhibitors as an adjunctive therapy in T1D, with concerns over the potential risks of diabetic ketoacidosis ("DKA") in focus.
+The FDA has declined to approve SGLT2 inhibitors as an adjunctive therapy in T1D, with concerns over the potential risks of diabetic ketoacidosis ("DKA") in focus.
 DKA can lead to hospitalization and, if untreated, death.
-In order to address these concerns, vTv, following the FDA's recommendation, conducted this mechanistic study to demonstrate that treatment with TTP399, a liver-selective glucokinase activator, will not result in increased production of ketones, a precursor to ketoacidosis.
+To address these concerns, vTv, following the FDA's recommendation, conducted this mechanistic study to demonstrate that treatment with TTP399, a liver-selective glucokinase activator, will not result in increased production of ketones, a precursor to ketoacidosis.

-In April 2021, we announced that the FDA granted Breakthrough Therapy Designation ("BTD") for TTP399 as an adjunctive therapy to insulin for the treatment of type 1 diabetes.
+In April 2021, we announced that the FDA granted BTD for TTP399 as an adjunctive therapy to insulin for the treatment of T1D.
 This designation provides a sponsor with added support and the potential to expedite development and review timelines for a promising new investigational medicine.
-With the receipt of this designation, we are in continuing discussions with the FDA regarding the optimal design for the registrational studies and plan to initiate those in the first half of 2022.